 BA, Seoul National University

-An Assistant Professor at Colorado Mesa University, Kristen Yeon-Ji Yun, DM, is active as a soloist, chamber musician, musical scholar and clinician.
-She is a prize winner in numerous competitions around the world, including the IBLA World Competition in Italy in 2008, the 11th Annual Competition in the Performance of Music from Spain and Latin America, Travel Grant Competition, Walton Concerto Competition at Indiana University, Indianapolis Matinee Musicale, Chunchu Music Competition, Seoul National Competition, Nan-Pa Music Competition, Korean-American Competition, etc. In 2011, Yeon-Ji Yun received Honorable Mention in the Liszt-Garrison International Competition Collaborate Artist in Baltimore, MD.
+An assistant professor at Colorado Mesa University, Kristen Yeon-Ji Yun, DM, is active as a soloist, chamber musician, musical scholar and clinician.
+She is a prize winner in numerous competitions around the world, including the IBLA World Competition in Italy in 2008, the eleventh Annual Competition in the Performance of Music from Spain and Latin America, Travel Grant Competition, Walton Concerto Competition at Indiana University, Indianapolis Matinee Musicale, Chunchu Music Competition, Seoul National Competition, Nan-Pa Music Competition, Korean-American Competition, etc. In 2011, Yeon-Ji Yun received Honorable Mention in the Liszt-Garrison International Competition Collaborate Artist in Baltimore, MD.
 She has soloed with many orchestras such as Grand Junction Symphony Orchestra, Korean Symphony Orchestra, Colorado Mesa University Orchestra, Indiana University Orchestra, etc.

 As a performer and clinician, Yeon-Ji Yun has toured many countries including China, Hong-Kong, Spain, France, Italy, Taiwan and South Korea giving series of successful concerts and master classes.